openflighthpc/flight-metal-server/README.md

 vi /etc/dhcp/dhcpd.conf
 ```

+### Setting Up Systemd

+A basic `systemd` unit file can be found [here](support/metal-server.service).
+The unit file will need to be tweaked according to where the application has been installed/configured.
+It will start the server on the default port `8080` and gracefully shutdown on `stop`.

 ## Starting the Server

-This application ships with `unicorn` as it load balancer and will automatically scale the number processes available for machines. `unicorn` also recovers from failures if something goes wrong from within the application.
+This application ships with `unicorn` as it load balancer and will automatically scale the number processes according to the machine's available cores.

 Run the following to start the unicorn daemon process: